go-pluto/pluto/README.md

 ## Acknowledgments

 I would like to thank my thesis supervisor [Tim Jungnickel](https://github.com/TimJuni) for coming up with this project's idea, providing feedback and ideas on current progress, and evaluation help.
-Furthermore, [Matthias Loibl](https://github.com/MetalMatze) routinely reviewed Go code I committed to pluto and thus helped to improve code quality and readibility.
+Furthermore, [Matthias Loibl](https://github.com/MetalMatze) routinely reviewed Go code I committed to pluto and thus helped to improve code quality and readability.
 Thank you!

 ## License